Should you repair or replace your AC? Don’t sweat. Here’s what you need to know.

 Compared to window and portable units, central air conditioning is quieter, more convenient and more efficient—not to mention more comfortable.

 The new central air systems don’t need much maintenance and many people prefer a cooling system with a low visual profile—you won’t need to install any bulky wall or window units.
-All told, traditional central air conditioning is well-loved by many Americans and it’s certainly a viable cooling option—especially if your home is well-insulated and sealed.
+All told, traditional central air conditioning is well-loved by many Americans and it’s certainly a viable cooling option—especially if your home is well insulated and sealed.

 However, when compared to greener, smarter technologies like the heat pump, traditional central AC can fall a bit short.

 For one thing, it requires ductwork—if you don’t have ductwork already, it’s usually an expensive, intrusive installation.
+And if you do have older ductwork, it may need duct sealing or repairs to get back into good shape.

 And traditional central AC is not nearly as energy-efficient as a heat pump.
 And it only does one job: cooling.
 If you also need a heating option, you’ll need to purchase and maintain a separate system.